ninob/Download-Build2016Media/README.md

 * Makes sure no errors come up due to illegal file names
 * If you stop the script and restart in the middle, it will start where it left off

-Based on a script by Vlad Cantrinescu. https://gallery.technet.microsoft.com/office/Script-to-Build-Session-022a5422#content
+Based on a script by Vlad Cantrinescu, which is available at: https://gallery.technet.microsoft.com/office/Script-to-Build-Session-022a5422#content